linstantnoodles/bubbletrouble/README.md

 - Moved namespaced socket connection into the game object
 - Fixed issue where the first client falls out of sync due to delayed game update

+10/02
+- Encapsulated canvas behavior in a class

 ###Next steps

 * Clean up client code